curriculeon/spring.micromonolith/README.md

 * **Purpose** - To gain familiarity with connecting a web service to a front end application
 * **Description**
    * Run this application by running the main method in `DemoApplication`.
    * Navigate to the server port specified in the [application.properties file](./src/main/resources/application.properties).
-By default, the port numbre is `8080`
+By default, the port number is `8080`
    * If your application cannot run because something is occupying a port, execute this command from `Git Bash` with the respective port number specified:
        * ``kill -kill `lsof -t -i tcp:8080` ``
    * Navigate to `localhost/8080` from a browser (`Chrome`, or `Firefox`)